 - The Department offers larger group information sessions and experiential workshops each year, as well as individual information sessions.

-Students will gain capacity for productive self-reflection, empathy, and insight to enhance clinical practice.
+2. To have students gain capacity for productive self-reflection, empathy, and insight to enhance clinical practice.

-Students will develop critical thinking skills to question systems and theoretical and social constructs as well as challenging personal assumptions and biases.
+3. To have students develop critical thinking skills to question systems and theoretical and social constructs as well as challenging personal assumptions and biases.

-Students will develop a distinctive and individual approach to art therapy practice based on their specific talents and style of working.
+4. To have students develop a distinctive and individual approach to art therapy practice based on their specific talents and style of working.

-Students will develop as artists, gaining an experiential understanding of materials, process and product, as they relate to art therapy practice.
+5. To have students develop as artists, gaining an experiential understanding of materials, process and product, as they relate to art therapy practice.

-Students will develop an active leadership role, learning to advocate and collaborate in a professional setting.
+6. To have students develop an active leadership role, learning to advocate and collaborate in a professional setting.

 The MPS Art Therapy Program developed from a single undergraduate course in collaboration with the Bronx Psychiatric Center in New York City, over three decades ago.
 The undergraduate certificate program, guided by its founder, Estelle Bellomo, expanded and developed affiliations in a variety of settings and gained a reputation for excellence in both academic and clinical training.
 Subsequent changes in the field of art therapy made a master’s degree program the natural progression, which was initiated in 2001.
 The program is approved by the American Art Therapy Association, as well as New York State’s Department of Education and is an educational provider for the Licensure in Creative Art Therapy (LCAT) credential by the New York State Office of Professions, and as such meets the education standards of the art therapy profession.